 Think about rolling back some coverage to save up.
 Maybe you don’t need accidental cover anymore or you no longer have those specified contents.
 It’s also important to tell your provider about any big trips.
 After your house is unoccupied for 60 consecutive days, coverage can stop if you don’t let them know.
 Maybe you’ve finally started that stamp collection, so double check if your insurer needs you to declare collections as a separate item.

 Just like your interests and situation changes as you go through different stages of life, so do your insurance needs.
 To find out how you can customise insurance to suit your lifestyle, get a quick and easy online quote at https://www.ing.com.au/insurance.html

-This is general information only, and does not take into account your particular objectives, financial situation and needs and you should consider whether it is appropriate for you having regard to these factors before acting on it.
-Read the relevant Product Disclosure Statement, Target Market Determination, Key Fact Sheets, Financial Services Guide and the ING Customer Eligibility and Name-Screening document available at ing.com.au and consider if an ING Home & Contents Insurance product is right for you before deciding to purchase or continue to hold the product.
+Information in this article is general information only, and does not take into account your particular objectives, financial situation or needs and you should consider whether it is appropriate for you having regard to these factors before acting on it.
+Conditions, limits/sub-limits, waiting periods, exclusions and excesses apply.
+Read the relevant Product Disclosure Statement, Target Market Determination, Key Fact Sheets, Financial Services Guide and the ING Customer Eligibility and Name-Screening document and consider if an ING Home & Contents Insurance product is right for you before deciding to purchase or continue to hold the product.